layilin/SP23-33852/_annotations/book4.md

 156.580 naiad.
 Nymphs of springs, rivers, and lakes in Greek mythology.

 157.584 wild banshaw's melancholy sound.
 This stanza describes the dances that the enslaved participated in on days of rest and holidays.
 The banshaw is another name for the banjo, an instrument that originated in Africa and arrived with the enslaved in the Americas.
 There, it evolved, as did the music played on it, to become an integral part of Afro-Caribbean and African American musical cultures.
 European colonists in the early Caribbean were fascinated both by the banjo and the music and dancing of the enslaved.
 For example, Hans Sloane (1660-1753), a physician and naturalist who visited Jamaica in the seventeenth century, got someone to transcribe some of the songs that he heard.
 He included these transcriptions in *A voyage to the islands Madera, Barbados, Nieves, S. Christophers and Jamaica* (1707, 1725).
-These songs now can be heard at www.musicalpassage.org, a site created by Laurent Dubois, David K. Garner, Mary Caton Lingold, and others.
-Although colonists may have understood the dances and music as entertainment, Dubois and others have argued that dance and music also helped the enslaved create spaces of autonomy for themselves, as they did something besides labor for the benefit of the plantation and as they moved and created sounds that hearkened back to the musical traditions of Africa.
+These songs can be heard at www.musicalpassage.org, a site created by Laurent Dubois, David K. Garner, Mary Caton Lingold, and others.
+Although colonists may have understood the dances and music as entertainment, Dubois and others have argued that dance and music helped the enslaved create spaces of autonomy for themselves, as they moved and created sounds that hearkened back to the performance traditions of Africa.

 157.594 greensward.
 Grass-covered ground, turf.

 158.602-605 let not thou the drum their mirth inspire...vengeance they pursue.
-Various colonies throughout the Caribbean and North America outlawed the use of drums and horns, which had military uses in Africa and were feared to incite rebellion among the enslaved.
+Various colonies throughout the Caribbean and North America outlawed the use of drums and horns, which had military uses in Africa and were believed to be capable of inciting rebellion among the enslaved.
 St. Kitts passed laws banning drum and horn use in 1711 and 1722.

 158.607 untimely hours.
-Planters were often concerned about the enslaved marrying across plantations, since they believed such marriages would lead to lost time from work.
+Planters were often concerned about the enslaved marrying across plantations, since they believed that such marriages would lead to lost time from work.
 They also believed that traveling between plantations would foster ideas of independence.

 [plant] 158.611 prickly vine.
 Probably the prickly withe (*Selenicereus triangularis*), a cactus native to the Caribbean that produces a fruit sometimes known as the strawberry pear.

 [plant] 158.611n Chili-strawberry.
 The Chilean strawberry (*Fragaria chiloensis*) is native to the Pacific Northwest but was probably spread by migratory birds to Hawaii and Chile, where indigenous peoples began cultivating it thousands of years ago.
-In the eighteenth century, the Chilean strawberry was brought to Europe, where it was crossed with another the Virginia strawberry (*Fragaria virginiana*) to create today's commercial strawberry (*Fragaria x ananassa*).
+In the eighteenth century, the Chilean strawberry was brought to Europe, where it was crossed with the Virginia strawberry (*Fragaria virginiana*) to create today's commercial strawberry (*Fragaria x ananassa*).

 [plant] 159.613 candle-weed. *Senna alata*, also known today as the candle bush or king of the forest.
 It is native to Central and South America and the Caribbean.